Here is a note from Thomas. He is thinking about moving to Hawaii with his wife and young children.

 I lived in Miami, Clearwater, and Tampa, Florida for about a decade.
 I have always felt relatively safe in the state.
 I do understand your concern about school and violence.
 You didn’t mention where exactly you live…

 It probably seems to you that Hawaii is an oasis of safety away from the mainland – at least to some degree.
 It still does to me, and I’m not sure why that is.
-There are just under 1.43 million people living in Hawaii, says the 2019 census (Hawaii.gov).
-There are over 306 million living in the mainland USA.
+There are about under 1.44 million people living in Hawaii, says the US Census as of 2023 .
+According to the 2020 Decennial Census there are over 331 million living in the mainland USA.
 Most of the shootings and other lunacy that occurs in the USA, happens on the mainland – by far.
 But, again, life in Hawaii has it’s own set of problems.
 I subscribe to a couple of news services on Twitter and through RSS feed.
 They give me a better picture of how often violent crime is occurring in the islands.
 I see plenty of abductions, missing persons, drug crime, and murder – even just on Big Island.
 Are there less crazies per capita in Hawaii – on Oahu?
 I don’t know.
 I would say, no. That’s just an educated guess, whatever that is worth.
 For the next update of my book, I’ll include more stats about quality of life, crime, and other negatives that go with living in Hawaii.
 For those that already bought one of the other Moving to Hawaii guides, you can have the upgrade for free – just email me to request it.

 We haven’t seen any major incident in Hawaii, relating to mass shootings, but of course there will be something to happen in the next few years.
 It would seem odd for Hawaii to escape it.
 All the other sorts of crime exist, why not that too?
 Personally I am not under any illusion about it not being able to happen in paradise.
 It will be a tremendously sad day when it does, but, the people of Hawaii will get through it by pulling together and looking forward.